hardiksa/torqueOLD/x/claims/spec/01_concepts.md

 ### Ethereum Users

 Evmos shares the coin type (`60`) and key derivation (Ethereum `secp256k1`) with Ethereum.
-This allows users (EOA accounts) that have been allocated EVMOS tokens to directly claim their tokens using their preferred web3 wallet.
+This allows users (EOA accounts) that have been allocated TORQUE tokens to directly claim their tokens using their preferred web3 wallet.

 ### Cosmos Hub and Osmosis Users